alecs007/Weatherly/README.md

     • UI/UX Design: Focused on creating a visually appealing interface using CSS flexbox, grid, and modern design principles.
     • Theme Switching: Learned how to implement a two-theme feature to improve user experience.

-Weatherly reflects my growth as a developer, combining functionality, design, and technology to create a practical and reliable website.
+Weatherly reflectss my growth as a developer, combining functionality, design, and technology to create a practical and reliable website.
 It’s more than just an app, it’s a testament to the skills and knowledge I’ve developed while working on real-world projects.

 ![weatherly_presentation2](https://github.com/user-attachments/assets/80ad406d-93d5-4f1d-a8c5-01ee3feb1ef4)